Wolf Hall: The Mirror and the Light

 Wolf Hall: The Mirror and the Light is a historical drama television series that first aired in 2024.
 It is the second and final part of the adaptation of the Wolf Hall novels by Hilary Mantel, covering The Mirror & the Light, the final novel in the trilogy.

-Starring Mark Rylance in the lead role of Thomas Cromwell, it is directed by Peter Kosminsky and written by Peter Straughan - all of whom returned from the 2015 series and first part Wolf Hall.
+Mark Rylance reprised the lead role of Thomas Cromwell from the 2015 series, Wolf Hall.
+Director Peter Kosminsky and writer Peter Straughan also returned.
 The Mirror and the Light, like its predecessor, received critical acclaim.

 Premise

 The series begins with Thomas Cromwell navigating the Tudor court in the aftermath of the 1536 execution of Henry VIII's second wife, Anne Boleyn, and the monarch about to marry his third wife, Jane Seymour.